law-img-01 law-img-02 law-image

 Overview

-In the first year, everyone will undertake a standard first-year syllabus, studying core modules in Constitutional and Administrative law, Contract Law, Criminal Law, and English and European Legal Contexts.
-A range of delivery and assessment styles will fully prepare students for subsequent years of study.
+In your first year, you will cover core modules in Constitutional and Administrative law, Contract Law, Criminal Law, and English and European Legal Systems.
+You will enjoy a range of delivery and assessment styles such as presentations, discursive essays and problem-solving questions to fully prepare you for subsequent years of study and the workplace.

-The focus on foundational legal knowledge and skills will continue in the second and third year with modules on Land Law, Law of Tort, and Equity and Trusts.
-You will also develop functional awareness through Inter-professional Legal Skills.
+The focus on foundational legal knowledge and skills will continue in the second and third year with modules on Land Law, Law of Tort, and Equity and Trusts, also developing your functional awareness through Inter-Professional Legal Skills.

 Key features

 • Our award-winning Careers Team will help you gain the skills and qualities that today’s employers are looking for through placement opportunities with local, national and global companies.
-Students have worked at Disney, Wilkin Chapman LLP Solicitor, Enterprise Rent-A-Car and Shoosmiths.
+Students form this course have worked at Disney, Wilkin Chapman LLP Solicitor, Enterprise Rent-A-Car and Shoosmiths.

-• You'll have access to The Oxford Law Trove and other specialist Law databases.
-The Oxford Law Trove contains more than 200 law textbooks relevant to the core and optional modules within the Law LLB course.
+• Enhance your learning with Oxford Law Trove and other specialist Law databases.
+Oxford Law Trove contains more than 200 law textbooks relevant to the core and optional modules within the Law LLB course.

 Scholarships